smieruch/webodv-cross-server-integration/README.md

 Graphics Object->from Clipboard*.
 The Argo data appears.
 Right click on the Argo data to open the object *Properties*.
 Choose *Fill color: 12* and *Border color: 12*.
 Click on Apply.
 Then right click on the HOT moving average line, select *Move to Foreground*.

+Now we go back to the Argo view to copy the moving average line.
+Right click on the moving average line and select *Export Object->to Clipboard*.
+Back in HOT, right click into the free area in the scatter window and select *Layout->Add Graphics Object->from Clipboard*.

+Again in the Argo webODV, right click into the map and select *Extras->Export as Graphics Object->Station Dots->to Clipboard*.
+Go back to HOT, right click into the map and choose *Layout->Add Graphics Object->from Clipboard*.

+Now we need a trick to make the HOT station data visible.
+Right click into the map and select *Extras->Export as Graphics Object->Station Dots->to Clipboard*.
+Again right click into the map and choose *Layout->Add Graphics Object->from Clipboard* to copy a graphics object of the data into the map.
+Right click on HOT object data and choose *Fill color: 1*, *Border color: 1* and *Size: 12*.

 Respective view file: [webodv_xservint_hot_go.xview](webodv_xservint_hot_go.xview).

 ![alt text](./hot_step_5.jpg "Copy Graphics Object")